Nebuliser Machines

 What are the different types of nebuliser?

-Compressor Nebuliser – Also called Jet or Nozzle Nebuliser
+Compressor Nebuliser (also called Jet or Nozzle)

 Jet Nebulisers often have more than one attachment available, allowing them to create different sizes of particles.
 This means they are compatible with almost commonly prescribed medications, making them a highly versatile choice.

-Mesh Nebuliser – Also called Membrane or Portable Nebuliser
+Mesh Nebuliser (also called Membrane or Portable)

 Mesh nebulisers are driven by a piezo-element and use ultrasonic frequencies to vibrate the mesh.
 The mesh vibrates and pulls the liquid through it, converting it into a mist in the process.

 Plus, they usually create the mist more quickly than a Jet nebuliser, reducing treatment times to under 5 minutes.
-Their portability and quick usage times has seen this become the go-to option for many.
+Their portability and quick usage times have seen this become the go-to option for many.
 The Neb 800 Portable Mesh Nebuliser is a great option.

 Ultrasonic Nebuliser

-Ultrasonic nebulisers produce ultrasonic waves directly into the liquid medication causing aerosol to be produced at the liquid surface.
+Ultrasonic nebulisers produce ultrasonic waves directly into the liquid medication, causing aerosol to be produced at the liquid surface.
 Ultrasonic nebulisers generate high-frequency vibrations (2-3 million every second).
 This strong vibrations generate small particles from the liquid medication.

 They also leave a higher amount of residual medicine, meaning that less reaches your airway and simply goes to waste.